tonydipalmo/Indiana-SOS-Scraper/README.md

 Scrapes the Indiana SOS for business information, in the future, we'd like to add additional states to be scrape.

 For captcha solving, this script uses 2Captcha - more information on that can be found here: https://pypi.org/project/2captcha-python/
+**2Captcha API Details are required for the script to operate.

 Make sure to update your Chrome Driver path, and 2Captcha API details in the .env file.
 Finally, install the dependencies required via the requirements.txt file.